Code-Institute-Submissions/d25photography/README.md

 ## Features

--   Responsive on all device sizes
+-   The website is spread across 4 pages

--   Interactive elements
+-

 ## Technologies Used